dmatik/switcher-boiler-card/README.md

 -   Fully supports HA UI Editor (no need to edit YAML code).
 -   Displays remaining time in state field.
 -   Optional additional 2 sensors to display in state field.
 Sensor 1 to be displayed when Switcher is On.
 Sensor 2 to be displayed when Switcher is On and Off.
--   The time selection button loops through 15/30/45/60 minutes, when clicked.
+-   The time selection button loops through configurable timer values in munutes, when clicked.
+Default is 15/30/45/60.
 -   Turn on with or without selected timer.
 -   Support editing in YAML as well (please see table below).